 Fort Wilderness Pools

 If swimmin' is your thing, Fort Wilderness has you covered.
 The main pool area is The Meadow Pool.
 Catering to family-friendly lounging, this large pool features a barrel-themed water slide, hot tub and a splash pad for the littler tadpoles, along with lounge chairs and tables with umbrellas.
-This is the only pool that features a snack bar... including some frozen moonshine concoctions for you older froggies!
+This is the only pool that features a snack bar ... including some frozen moonshine concoctions for you older froggies!
 For low-key swimming, visit the Wilderness Swimmin' Pool.
 It also features a hot tub and is generally much quieter.

 The Meadow Pool offers seasonal poolside activities.
 Throughout the day, kids can participate in various activities and games.
-Arts and crafts, kickball, Disney trivia (Leap would DOMINATE) and water balloon games are just some of the hourly activities.
+Arts and crafts, hula hoop and water balloon games are just some of the hourly activities.
 In addition to these free activities, there are also some paid options, including sand art and Mickey tie-dye, so be sure to check your Recreation Calendar!
 Every day at 3:00 p.m., kids trade in their water shoes for dancing shoes for the Swimmin' Hole Jamboree.
 This pool party gets kids — and willing adults — playing games and dancing.
-Pictured is the pool party staple Y-M-C-A. There's also Family Trivia Night on Friday evenings!
+Pictured is the pool party staple, Y-M-C-A. There's also Family Trivia Night on Friday evenings!

 The Wilderness Back Trail Adventure Segway Tour - $